ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 #### Data center location
 {: #vc_addingclusters-dc-location}

-The {{site.data.keyword.cloud}} data center location of the cluster is set to the {{site.data.keyword.cloud_notm}} data center of the vCenter Server instance by default.
+The {{site.data.keyword.cloud}} data center location of the cluster is set to the {{site.data.keyword.cloud_notm}} data center of the Automated instance by default.
 You can deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center than the deployed instance if you ensure that the network latency between the two {{site.data.keyword.cloud_notm}} data centers is less than 150 ms.

 If you deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center or {{site.data.keyword.cloud_notm}} infrastructure pod, three extra VLANs are ordered for use with the ordered {{site.data.keyword.cloud_notm}} bare metal servers.